Quantum secure non-malleable-extractors: A quantum secure -source non-malleable extractor

 \subsection{Acknowledgment}

 We thank Divesh Aggarwal and Maciej Obremski for introducing us to the problem, sharing their insights on the classical constructions and several other helpful discussions.

+The work of NGB was done while he was a graduate student at the Centre for Quantum Technologies.

-This work is supported by the National Research Foundation, including under NRF RF Award No. NRF-NRFF2013-13, the Prime Minister’s Office, Singapore and the Ministry of Education, Singapore, under the Research Centres of Excellence program and by Grant No. MOE2012-T3-1- 009 and in part by the NRF2017-NRF-ANR004 VanQuTe Grant.
+This work is supported by the National Research Foundation, through Grants NRF-NRFF2013-13, NRF2021-QEP2-02-P05 and the VanQuTe Grant NRF2017-NRF-ANR004; the Prime Minister’s Office and the Ministry of Education, Singapore, under the Research Centres of Excellence program and Grant MOE2012-T3-1-009.

 \suppress{ \begin{lemma}[Flip flop, Protocol~\ref{prot:Var_GEN(1,0)}] Let $\rho_{ZZ'YY'XX'\tilde{N}\tilde{M}}$ be the initial state of flip flop procedure as defined in Protocol~\ref{prot:Var_GEN(1,0)}, where $\tilde{N}$ denotes all the registers on Alice's side except registers $(Z,Z',Y,Y')$ and $\tilde{M}$ denotes all the registers on Bob's side except registers $(X,X')$ such that Let $\theta_{OO'ZZ'XX'\tilde{A}\tilde{B}}$ be the final state at the end of flip flop procedure, where $\tilde{A}$ denotes all the registers on Alice's side except registers $(O,Z,Z')$ and $\tilde{B}$ denotes all the registers on Bob's side except registers $(O',X,X')$.
 Then, \begin{enumerate} \item $\Delta_B(\theta_{OO^\prime XX^\prime\tilde{B}}, U_h \otimes \theta_{O'XX'\tilde{B}}) \leq \cO(\eta + \sqrt{\eps})$; \item $\hmin{Z}{O^\prime XX^\prime\tilde{B}}_\theta \geq k_1 - 4s-2h $; \item $\hmin{X}{O Z Z^\prime \tilde{A}}_\theta \geq k_2 - 5b$. \end{enumerate}